 Regression is defined as the method to find the relationship between the independent and dependent variables to predict the outcome.
 The first polynomial regression model was used in 1815 by Gergonne.
 It is used to find the best fit line using the regression line for predicting the outcomes.
-There are many types of regression techniques, polynomial regression is one of them.
-Before understanding this, it is advisable to have proper knowledge of linear regression, so it will be easy to mark the differences between them.
+There are many types of regression techniques; polynomial regression is one of them.
+Before understanding this, it is advisable to have proper knowledge of linear regression, so it will be easy to mark their differences.

 Why Polynomial Regression?

-- This is one of the regression techniques which is used by professionals to predict the outcome.
+- This is one of the regression techniques which professionals use to predict the outcome.
 It is defined as the relationship between the independent and dependent variables when the dependent variable is related to the independent variable having an nth degree.
-It does not require the relationship between dependent and independent variables to be linear, so if the line is a curve than it may have any polynomial term.
+It does not require the relationship between dependent and independent variables to be linear, so if the line is a curve, then it may have any polynomial term.

 - The main difference between linear and polynomial regression is that linear regression requires the dependent and independent variables to be linearly related, while this may better fit the line if we include any higher degree to the independent variable term in the equation.
 The equation of the polynomial regression having an nth degree can be written as:

 Y= b0+a1x+a2x^2+a3x^3+…. anx^n